 Table of Contents

 What is CASB (Cloud Access Security Broker)?
 CASB Architecture, Security and Policy Enforcement

 According to Gartner, CASB or Cloud access security brokers are on-premises, or cloud-based security policy enforcement points, placed between cloud service consumers and cloud service providers to combine and interject enterprise security policies as the cloud-based resources are accessed.

 CASBs consolidate multiple types of security policy enforcement.
-Example security policies include authentication, single sign-on, authorization, credential mapping, device profiling, encryption, tokenization, logging, alerting, malware and Ransomwware detection/prevention and so on.
+Example security policies include authentication, single sign-on, authorization, credential mapping, secure G Suite exit plan, device profiling, encryption, tokenization, logging, alerting, malware and Ransomwware detection/prevention and so on.

 An organization that is utilizing public cloud resources gains many benefits from a CASB implementation as it provides a powerful way to enforce security and policy of users accessing public cloud resources.
 To complicate matters, today’s organizations may be using multiple public cloud vendors, and employees may be accessing those resources from several different devices both on the corporate network and from public Internet connections.
 CASBs scrutinize and make sure that network traffic that is traversing between on-premise networks and public cloud networks are in line with sanctioned company use.

 CASB’s sit between the on-premise organization and public cloud resources